sanskrit/raw_etexts/mixed/ebhAratI-sampat/AgamaH/tantrashAstram/shankarAchAryaH/prapanchasAratantram_prathamo_bhAgaH.md

 am because it is the Excellent One to Whom service should be rendered, adoration offered, and prayer said.
 The text reads these three words as composed of eight letters (Akshara) and says that their Vyāhriti is Bhūh.

  Bharga is so called because It destroys sin and is propitious to the devotee.
 Devasya implies that It has the luminous quality of light and is possessed of the power of giving rain and the like.
 Dhīmahi is derived from the root dhyai which means to think.
-"Let us here remember that the Deva who can be seen by the celestial eyes of [Nigama](# "A term for the Veda, and in the special sense Tantra.") and knowledge (Vidyā) is golden (Hiranmaya) and ever in the Sun, His lustre knows no diminution.
+"Let us here remember that the Deva who can be seen by the celestial eyes of Nigama[^246] and knowledge (Vidyā) is golden (Hiranmaya) and ever in the Sun, His lustre knows no diminution.
 Ever should we think what is subtle that I am (yah sūkshmah so'ham)."
 Bhuvah is the Vyāhriti of these second three words composed of eight letters.

+[^246]: "A term for the Veda, and in the special sense Tantra."

- [Dhiyo](# "Dhiyah, changed by the rule of Sandhi.") means Buddhi in the accusative plural.
-Yo is Yah, the masculine gender being here used for [the neuter](# "Yat as corresponding with Tat.") for the sake of the metre.
+ Dhiyo[^247] means Buddhi in the accusative plural.
+Yo is Yah, the masculine gender being here used for the neuter[^248] for the sake of the metre.
 It therefore stands for Yat.
 This Yat is the incomparable Energy (Tejas) which pervades all the Vedas.
 It destroys the sin of the devotee.
 Nah (our) is the genitive plural of Asmad.
 Prachodayāt means "May it send us in the path of prayer” (Prārthanā)^(**1**).
 Svah is the Vyāhriti of the third set of eight letters (vv.
 13-26).

+[^247]: "Dhiyah, changed by the rule of Sandhi."

+[^248]: "Yat as corresponding with Tat."

  This Mantra of ten words is thus divided into three sections of eight letters each; but it can also be divided into four sections of six letters each.
 The Mahāvishnu concludes by saying "May the excellent and Supreme Spirit (Bharga) of the Creative Lord (Deva Savitā) on Whom we meditate ever guide and direct our minds."